49 Camberwell Grove

 The idea for the re-design was to create a simple, responsible, connected, contemporary family home.

 The foundations of the house date back to 1787, however everything beyond the façade is contemporary.

-The house is designed in an ‘L’ shape formation – active, living and entertaining spaces open out horizontally across the house and garden.
+The house is designed in an ‘L’ shape formation – active, living and entertaining spaces open out horizontally across the ground floor of the house and garden.
 The private, more peaceful retreat spaces spread vertically up to the top of the house.

-The house is wired for connectivity which means light, sound, heat, smoke detectors, TV’s are all controllable by the IPads (and our IPhones) that are housed on the charging stations on the walls throughout the House.
+The house is wired for connectivity, which means light, sound, heat, smoke detectors, TV’s are all controllable by the IPads (and iPhones) that are housed on the charging stations on the walls throughout the House.

 Opening across the ground floor are a series of rooms, which can be opened up and closed off as required.

 The entrance hall becomes a reading room.

 The open plan kitchen/diner meets the TV room with a glass retractable roof.